Open-EO/openeo-python-client/docs/cookbook/sampling.md

 Note that sampling many points or polygons may require to send a large amount of geometry, which sometimes makes the size of the requests too large when it is included inline as GeoJson.
-Therefore, we recommend to upload your vector data to a public url, and to load it in openEO using `openeo.rest.connection.Connection.load_url`.
+Therefore, we recommend to upload your vector data to a public url, and to load it in openEO using {py:meth}`openeo.rest.connection.Connection.load_url`.

 ## Sampling at point locations